TOPSTEP ARTICLE · RULES

 Firm / product$50K cap$150K capNotes

-Topstep Combine / XFA 5 minis 15 minis Standard market cap
+Topstep Trading Combine 5 minis 15 minis XFA follows the Scaling Plan, not this cap

-YRM Starter / Prime 5 minis 15 minis Matches Topstep exactly
+YRM Starter (Challenge) 5 minis 15 minis Matches Topstep exactly; YRM publishes no separate contract cap for Prime

 Topstep sits in the middle of the futures-prop market on contract sizing.
 The 5-mini cap on $50K is not aggressive (Apex offers double) and not punitive (YRM Instant Prime offers less than half).
 It's the standard the older futures props converged on.
-For the full firm comparisons see the Apex vs Topstep article, the Topstep vs YRM article, and the Tradeify vs Topstep comparison.
+For the peer firm profiles see the Apex Trader Funding review and the YRM Prop review.

 How the cap interacts with other rules